Category: Desktop PC repair and service

 6. Release keys.

-Removing the Battery, Measuring DC Voltage
+the Battery, Measuring DC Voltage

 1. Unplug the computer.
 Allow several minutes for power supply to discharge.